SAE Foundation Recognizes Ford Motor Company’s Alison Bazil for Advancing STEM Education

 “The SAE Foundation is proud to support women in engineering, and we are committed to providing opportunities that open doors for young girls interested in STEM activities and those who wish to pursue careers in these fields,” Gatmaitan says.

 SAE’s STEM programs have served more than six million students worldwide, of which 47% are female participants, thereby shifting the balance of tomorrow’s engineering workforce.
 In addition, the programs offer hands-on learning opportunities and have engaged more than 30,000 STEM industry professionals as volunteers.
 SAE is inspiring the next generation of women engineers by encouraging and increasing student achievement and participation in STEM in order to build a STEM-fluent workforce.
 SAE’s STEM education programs enable students to develop the 21st century skills needed to succeed in real-world work environments and connect classroom learning with real-life application.

 SAE is the only U.S.-based organization with a full continuum of STEM education programs from preschool through college, including the award-winning AWIM and Collegiate Design Series (CDS).
 In addition, the SAE Foundation supports more than 60 awards and recognitions, as well as a dozen undergraduate and graduate scholarships.

 About SAE International

 SAE International is a global association committed to advancing mobility knowledge and solutions for the benefit of humanity.
 By engaging nearly 200,000 engineers, technical experts and volunteers, we connect and educate mobility professionals to enable safe, clean, and accessible mobility solutions.
 We act on two priorities: encouraging a lifetime of learning for mobility engineering professionals and setting the standards for industry engineering.
-We strive for a better world through the work of our philanthropic SAE Foundation, including programs award-winning programs like A World in Motion® and the Collegiate Design Series™.
-More at www.sae.org.
+We strive for a better world through the work of our philanthropic SAE Foundation, including award-winning programs like A World In Motion® PreK-8 STEM curriculum and the Collegiate Design Series™.